ronaldlangeveld/node-payfast/README.md

  - [x] Sends request with Payment data and returns Payment page URL (Inspired by Stripe)
  - [ ]  Webhook validation
  - [ ]  Split Payments

+# Contributing
+Contributions are welcome!
+Here's how you can help:

+## Bug Reports and Feature Requests
+If you find a bug or want to suggest a new feature, please create an issue on the GitHub repository with a detailed description.
+Be sure to check if a similar issue or feature request already exists before creating a new one.

+## Pull Requests
+If you want to contribute code to this project, you can fork the repository, create a new branch, make your changes, and then create a pull request.
+Please make sure to write clear commit messages and add appropriate tests for your changes.

+## Code Reviews
+Code reviews are an essential part of the development process.
+If you're interested in reviewing pull requests, please let us know by leaving a comment on the relevant pull request or by reaching out to one of the maintainers.

+## Documentation
+Improving the documentation is always appreciated.
+If you notice any errors or want to suggest improvements, please open an issue or submit a pull request with your changes.